The Nuts & Bolts of PBM

-Evolution
+Development

 The editors of Flagship magazine stated that the Nuts & Bolts of Gaming was "the oldest PBM magazine".
 The magazine started in mid-1980 in Chicago, IL, as the Nuts & Bolts of Starweb.
 According to Rick Buda, the initial issues were a fanzine for Starweb and were made of a "Xeroxed copied sheet folded in half … that made four, crude pages".
 Buda explains how the publication was named as follows: I was enamored with The Berserker character [from Starweb], and really [started] the zine to discuss strategies for playing that part to the hilt.
 That is actually the source of the name, twofold in its reference.
 One – The robotic image of machinery (Nuts & Bolts), and; Two – Getting down to particulars within the characters (get down to the nuts and bolts of something).

 Buda stated that, after demand increased, he and Rick Loomis increased the size of the publication, changed the publication rate to bi-monthly, and renamed it to the Nuts & Bolts of PBM.
 In 1983, the magazine incorporated.
 Buda incorporated it as Bolt Publications after the load became unmanageable, changing the name once again to Nuts & Bolts of Gaming.
 This was shortened to NABOG, which was also their mascot's nickname.
 The magazine's print run, which started with a small number, rose to 600–700 in the first year, and peaked eventually at 3,000, including international readers.

 In 1984, Bob McLain from Gaming Universal offered to acquire the publication, but Gaming Universal ceased publication before the deal went through, after a run of three issues.
 As the publication had been preparing for the transition versus the next issue, it then "collapsed".
 By 1985, the magazine had ceased publication.
 A commentator in the Summer 1985 issue of Flagship noted that the magazine had recently closed, while also noting that Rick Buda had been elected to the Play-By-Mail Association's (PBMA's) Membership Committee with Paper Mayhem's David Webber as well as Jon Clemens, Mike Shefler, and Jack Everitt.

 Contents

-The Nuts & Bolts of PBM was a review, tactics, and news magazine about play-by-mail games.
+The Nuts & Bolts of PBM was a magazine presenting reviews, articles about tactics, and news regarding play-by-mail games.
 Issues contained an editorial by Rick Buda, artwork, fiction, and content on games.
 The topics evolved from purely focused on the game Starweb at the outset, to PBM games, and eventually to all game genres.
+This included an article on Zork in a 1983 issue, for example.
+By 1983, 24 issues had been published in four volumes.

+The magazine's logo was a sword crossed with a raygun.
+The publisher integrated this into multiple covers in 1983 as part of a puzzle for readers.